MikeCullimore/audio-synthesis/readme.md

     * Generate random samples in that parameter space.
     * How to define direction, whether change is closer to desired tone or not?
 * Combine notes into chords and chords into songs, like [this YouTube video](https://youtu.be/InGrKBRRCUc?si=WH9fd7h9b3mImx1y).
 * Function to get frequency given note (MIDI note number?).
+Librosa?
 * Capture inharmonicity:
     * Railsback curve / octave stretching.
     * Harmonics are not integer multiple of fundamental.